WELCOME TO HIP HOP CONGRESS, INC.

 BIO

-Anita joined Hip Hop Congress in 2004 during her freshman year of college.
-In her time there she hosted the National conference in 2007, produced a 30 minute magazine show entitled Sauti and held multiple Hip Hop events on and off campus.
-She attended Ohio University in Athens, Ohio majoring in African American Studies, Women's Studies and Sociology with a focus in Media.
-Post graduation she participated and became host of Poetry Matters, a creative circle for poets, artists and writers to come fellowship addressing community issues through art.
-Anita moved to Austin, Texas in 2019 where she continues her work as an Activist, Thought Leader and historian.
+Anita joined Hip Hop Congress in 2004 at Ohio University in Athens, Ohio–majoring in African American Studies, Women's Studies and Sociology with a focus in Media.
+She hosted the National Conference in 2007 and became host of Poetry Matters–a creative circle for poets, artists and writers addressing community issues through art–before moving to Austin, Texas in 2019 where she continues her work as an activist, thought-leader and historian.

 Picture